patelprashant/coleure/README.md

 **Coleure** is a color picker that combines a curated colors stack (inspired by PANTONE®) with the simple of use:

-- Clicking on a color adds it to the palette (and displays it).
+- Clicking on a color adds it to the palette (and displays the second).
 - Pressing `host+c` copies the color to the clipboard.

 Features